A Complete Guide To Solo Travel in Australia

 I know, many women plan to travel alone, but then end up joining a Tour of Australia.
 It’s easy to opt for a guided tour and not take the time and effort to craft your adventure and go alone.
 There are many pros and cons of tours and choosing a trip isn’t something you take lightly.
 I don’t recommend tours of Australia, with very few exceptions.

 But I also admit that some parts of Australia are challenging to explore solo.
-So in that case, is better to choose designated tours that fulfil the purpose, i.e. they allow you to explore remote regions or doing special activities in Australia that you wouldn’t otherwise see or do alone.
+So in that case, is better to choose designated tours that fulfil the purpose, i.e. they allow you to explore remote regions or do special activities in Australia that you wouldn’t otherwise see or do alone.

 As a solo traveller myself, I can tell you many stories about my travels.